ArctonLin/2012portal_AI_summary/README.md

 The text that AI read is based on [Cobra Voice EN](https://cobra-voice.net/en/) and [Cobra Voice CH](https://cobra-voice.net)

-You can use [English Search Site](https://cobra-voice.net/en/advanced_search.php) to scan English original post.
+You can use [English Search Page](https://cobra-voice.net/en/advanced_search.php) to search English original info.

-Or can use [Chinese Search Site](https://cobra-voice.net/advanced_search.php) to scan Chinese original post.
+Or can use [Chinese Search Page](https://cobra-voice.net/advanced_search.php) to search Chinese original info.

 ## Future work
-The English version only contain 2012portal post, the meeting and interview is not included.

-Only Chinese version contain all post, meeting and interview.

-But the AI is not good at chinese analysis.

-So I will collect the English version full data then try again if I have spare time.
+Now, I am summarize more English topics...
+I think it may take a week to do.

 Feel free to open a issue in github here if you have any suggestion.